Crime in Israel: Homicide

+The Arab community in Israel has seen a significant increase in violence and organized crime, including a rise in gang-related murders in recent years.
+A report by the Abraham Initiative highlighted that 244 Arab community members were killed in Israel in 2023, more than double the previous year's count.
+The report attributed this surge in homicides directly to National Security Minister Itamar Ben Gvir, who campaigned on a platform promising to improve personal security and oversee law enforcement.
+Prominent organized crime families among Israeli Arabs include Al-Hariri, Bakri, Jarushis, and the Druze Abu Latifs.

 Hate crimes

 Racist incidents, including violence, continue taking place between the Jewish majority and Arab minority.
-Arab–Jewish race riots have occurred on several occasions.

 In September 2007, eight white supremacists sporting tattoos including the number 88 (code for "Heil Hitler" because "H" is the eighth letter of the alphabet) from Petah Tikva were arrested after a year of being observed desecrating synagogues, giving Nazi salutes in the street, attacking religious Jews, collecting weapons explosives and spreading Nazi propaganda and making a video.
 They were immigrants from Russia, and only one was fully Jewish.
 The rest had been allowed to immigrate due to some Jewish ancestry, but were not fully Jewish.

 According to Palestinian officials, between 2005 and 2015, there were 11,000 attacks on Palestinians by Jews in the West Bank and in east Jerusalem, including price tag attacks.
 Between 2010 and 2015, three Palestinians were killed in arson attacks.
 Arson attacks on property were reported for 15 individual houses, 20 mosques and four churches.
 In first four months of 2018, there were 13 cases of hate crimes carried out by ultra-nationalists against Palestinians.